Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 #### Wolf Form

 Werewolves in wolf form follow the party from a safe distance for several hours.
-If their Dexterity (Stealth) checks exceed the characters' passive Wisdom (Perception) scores, the werewolves attack with surprise when the characters decide to take a short or long rest.
+If their Dexterity ([[/5.
+Mechanics/Rules/Skills.md#Stealth\|Stealth]]) checks exceed the characters' passive Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) scores, the werewolves attack with surprise when the characters decide to take a short or long rest.
 Otherwise, they wait until the characters are weakened by another random encounter before moving in for the easy kill.

 The werewolves' lair is a cave complex that overlooks Lake Baratok (area Z).
 If you used the "Werewolves in the Mist" adventure hook to lure the characters to Barovia, captured werewolves can be forced to divulge the location of their den, where they keep their prisoners.